 - DL13 Bishop Auckland, County Durham – 23.30%

 *Based on postcode areas with at least 250 cars on cover to prevent skewing

 Who’s driving the 4x4s?

 So who else is driving 4x4s?
-Research also suggests that owners of four-wheel drive cars are more likely to have children, and that owners are more likely to be men than women.
+Research also suggests owners of four-wheel drive cars are more likely to have children, and owners are more likely to be men than women.

 Percentage of 4x4 vehicles owned by occupation

-1. Farmers – 33.05%
+- Farmers – 37.97%

 In the market for a new car?
 We’ve put together a useful guide that shows you cars which hold their value well over others.